 Seton Hill U. Hosts Norwin Student for National Groundhog Job Shadow Day

-Laura Sloan Patterson, Ph.D., associate professor, English and director of the Undergraduate Writing Program, had a shadow on Groundhog’s Day.
-Samantha Harris, of North Huntingdon, Pa., a junior at Norwin High School, spent Wednesday, February 2, shadowing Patterson as part of National Groundhog Job Shadow Day.
+Punxsutawney Phil is not the only one who may see his shadow on February 2.
+As part of National Groundhog Job Shadow Day, Laura Sloan Patterson, Ph.D., associate professor, English and director of the Undergraduate Writing Program, will have a shadow of her own.
+Samantha Harris, of North Huntingdon, Pa., a junior at Norwin High School, will spend Wednesday, February 2, shadowing Patterson.

 Harris selected to shadow an English professor because she plans to pursue a career in higher education.

 “It’s exciting and inspiring to work with local students who are interested in our profession,” said Patterson.
 “This is a great way for them to see what we really do behind the scenes.”